nghiamd02/Todo-list-demo/README.md

 ## To-do list demo:
 *Fundamentals:
-	-ListView: Display list of tasks, using ListView.builder() to create a scrollable, linear array.
+	- ListView: Display list of tasks, using ListView.builder() to create a scrollable, linear array.
-	-Navigation: Move between homepage and adding task screen.
+	- Navigation: Move between homepage and adding task screen.
-	-State management: Use setState() to add or delete a task internally.
+	- State management: Use setState() to add or delete a task internally.
-	-Input widgets: Use 'TextField' to get user input.
+	- Input widgets: Use 'TextField' to get user input.
-	-Dialogs: Use to alert user for confirming delete task.
+	- Dialogs: Use to alert user for confirming delete task.